 - 1. It fails to explain the electric specific heat and the specific heat capacity of metals. - 2.
-It fails to explain superconducting properties of metals. - 3.
-It fails to explain new phenomena like photoelectric effect, Compton effect, black body radiation, etc. - 4.
-It fails to explain Electrical conductivity (perfectly) of semiconductors or insulators. - 5.
+It fails to explain Electrical conductivity (perfectly) of semiconductors or insulators. - 3.
 The classical free electron model predicts the incorrect temperature dependence of σ .
-According to the classical free electron theory , $\sigma \alpha T^{-1}$. - 6.
-It fails to give a correct mathematical expression for thermal conductivity. - 7.
-Ferromagnetism couldn't be explained by this theory. - 8.
-Susceptibility has greater theoretical value than the experimental value.
+According to the classical free electron theory , $\sigma \alpha T^{-1}$. - 4.
+It fails to give a correct mathematical expression for thermal conductivity. - 5.
+Ferromagnetism couldn't be explained by this theory.